 Mobile Suit Gundam AGE is the 12th incarnation in the beloved Gundam franchise, received with mixed reviews.
 While some love the animation style and storyline structure, others feel it’s quite simplistic and perhaps thematically childish.
-Admittedly, there’s no clear consensus on the show, yet few deny the quality of Gundam AGE songs.
+Admittedly, there’s no clear consensus on the show, yet few deny the quality of Gundam AGE songs, with most tracks being praised.
 Considering that bands like Negoto, Spyair and ViViD are among the performing acts, it’s safe to say the anime has some great music.
-However, it can be a daunting task to pick a favorite, so I decided to choose 5 and rank them instead.
-So, feel free to scroll down and enjoy the 5 best Gundam AGE songs, according to The Hergula!
+However, it can be a daunting task to pick a favorite, so I decided to choose 5 songs and rank them instead.
+So, below you’ll find the best 5 Gundam AGE songs, according to The Hergula!

 *The lyrics have been translated into English, so there might be some translation errors.